codacy/chart/docs/configuration/integrations/bitbucket-server.md

        consumerKey: "" # Generated when creating the Bitbucket Server application link
        consumerPublicKey: "" # Generated when creating the Bitbucket Server application link
        consumerPrivateKey: "" # Generated when creating the Bitbucket Server application link
-       contextpath: "" # Context path of your Bitbucket Server, if configured
+       contextPath: "" # Context path of your Bitbucket Server, if configured
     ```

 3. Apply the new configuration by performing a Helm upgrade.
 To do so execute the command [used to install Codacy](../../index.md#helm-upgrade):